 - 2-4 compulsory assignments and a field report must be approved before sitting the written examination for the course.

-- A written intermediate examination (2 hours) which counts for 30%
+- A written midterm examination (2 hours) counts 30% towards the final grade.

-- A final written examination (3 hours) which counts for 70%
+- A final written examination (3 hours) counts 70% towards the final grade.

 Examination support material